Have you ever read a bible passage that took you by surprise? You can’t believe it’s there in black and white? As if you never saw it before?

 13 I would have despaired had I not believed that I would see the goodness of the Lord, In the land of the living.
 14 Wait for and confidently expect the Lord; Be strong and let your heart take courage; Yes, wait for and confidently expect the Lord.

 And that is one of the richest truths of the Holy Scripture.
-It is relevant to me today.
-It is relevant to you today.
+It is relevant to me and to you, today.
 Do you believe that?
 Do you rely on it practically?

 NOT One and Done